kenzonobre/Evolutionary-fish/README.md

 - separationWeigh
 - avoidSharkWeigh

-These variables can be called as genes and a whole group of genes is a chromosome.
+These variables range from 1 to 100.
-There are also variables that define the color of each specie, but they are just for aesthetic purpose and don't influence on the boids' behavior.
+There are also other variables that define the color in the **Boid** class, but they are only for aesthetic purpose and don't influence on the boid's behavior.

-### Fitness score
+### Fitness Score

 The fitness score is defined by a simple calculation of how much time each fish of each specie survive.
 More specifically, a boid fitness score is calculated by :